roboflow/inference/README.md

 Or `pip install inference-gpu` to run the python package natively.

 You can enable TensorRT by adding `TensorrtExecutionProvider` to the `ONNXRUNTIME_EXECUTION_PROVIDERS` environment variable.
+<br /><br />
-Note: TensorRT is not enabled by default due to long (15+ minute) compilation times each time a new model is initialized.
+<b>⚠️ Note:</b> TensorRT is not enabled by default due to long (15+ minute) compilation times each time a new model is initialized.
 We cache the TensorRT engine in `/tmp/cache`, which is a Docker volume mounted from `~/.inference/cache` by default.

 ```
 export ONNXRUNTIME_EXECUTION_PROVIDERS="[TensorrtExecutionProvider,CUDAExecutionProvider,OpenVINOExecutionProvider,CoreMLExecutionProvider,CPUExecutionProvider]"